dsnopek/godot-docs/tutorials/scripting/gdextension/gdextension_c_example.rst

 ``p_args`` is an array of arguments.
 Note this contains **pointers** to the values.
 That's why we dereference it when passing to our functions.
-The number is arguments will be as declared when binding the function (which will do soon) and it will always include default ones if those exist.
+The number of arguments will be declared when binding the function (which we will do soon) and it will always include default ones if those exist.

-Finally, the ``r_ret`` is a pointer to the place where the return value needs to be set.
+Finally, the ``r_ret`` is a pointer to the variable where the return value needs to be set.
 Like the arguments, it will be the correct type as declared.
 For the function that does not return, we have to avoid setting it.

-Note how the types and argument counts are exact, so if we needed different types, for example, we would have to create more wrappers.
+Note how the type and argument counts are exact, so if we needed different types, for example, we would have to create more wrappers.
 This could be automated using some code generation, but this is out of the scope for this tutorial.

-While the ``ptrcall`` is used when types are exact, sometimes Godot cannot know if that's the case (when the call comes from a dynamically typed language, such as GDScript).
-In those situations it uses a regular ``call``, so we need to provide those as well when binding.
+While the ``ptrcall`` functions are used when types are exact, sometimes Godot cannot know if that's the case (when the call comes from a dynamically typed language, such as GDScript).
+In those situations it uses regular ``call`` functions, so we need to provide those as well when binding.

 Let's create two new wrappers in the ``api.h`` file: